jiajunshen49/jiajunshen49.github.io/_pages/about.md

 ------
 My academic journey has been enriched by diverse experiences spanning academia and industry, shaping my interdisciplinary approach to research.
 I am dedicated to leveraging insights from both realms to address pressing challenges in industrial cyber-physical systems, control theory, and reinforcement learning.
 My current research is specifically focused in

-- Optimization and control problems in Battery energy storage system
+- Optimization and control problems in battery energy storage system (BESS)
 - Incentive Stackelberg game
-- Sample complexity analysis of Model-based and model-free reinforcement learning
+- Sample complexity analysis of model-based and model-free reinforcement learning

 Professional Services
 ------